Robbie Turner (drag queen): Career

 Early in her career, Turner performed at Tacoma, Washington's pride festival.
 In Seattle, she performed at the bar R Place and hosted the Robbie Turner Revue at the Hard Rock Café.

 Turner auditioned for RuPaul's Drag Race multiple times before being cast for the eighth season.
 Fellow Seattle performer Jinkx Monsoon endorsed Turner in the submitted audition tape.
 During the "Snatch Game" competition, Turner portrayed Diana Vreeland.
 Turner was eliminated from Drag Race after losing a lip sync battle to Derrick Barry.
 Vulture ranked Turner number 53 on their list of "Every Snatch Game Impersonation on RuPaul's Drag Race, Ranked".
 The Independents Lily Pearson included Turner's lip sync against Cynthia Lee Fontaine in her list of "the most unmissable moments" in Drag Race history.
 In 2018, Instinct ranked Turner number 80 in the article, "The Definitive List: Ranking All the RuPaul's Drag Race Queens from 1 to 126", and Stephen Daw of Billboard ranked Les Chicken Wings (a group composed of Turner, Kim Chi, and Naomi Smalls) number 18 on his list of the "50 Best Musical Moments" on the show.

 Turner has appeared on the web series "Capitol Hill" with BenDeLaCreme.
 She appeared on Hey Qween in 2017.
 Turner wrote the book, I'll Tell You for Free.

 In addition to performing at Seattle's Queer/Bar, Turner has served as the bar's entertainment producer.
 Turner took a "personal leave" in 2018.

 Personal life

-Turner lived in Seattle's Capitol Hill neighborhood, as of 2016.
+Baird lived in Seattle's Capitol Hill neighborhood, as of 2016.

-In April 2018, Turner claimed to be involved in a fatal Uber accident.
-She later admitted the accident did not happen, after media outlets noted inconsistencies with her story.
+In April 2018, Baird claimed to be involved in a fatal Uber accident.
+He later admitted the accident did not happen, after media outlets noted inconsistencies with his story.